brycepg/couchdb_apt_setup/README.md

+This codebase automates the installation of couchdb for obsididan-livesync with ansible

 # Notice

-This codebase uses ansible to automate the installation of couchdb as a single database.
+This codebase uses ansible to automate the installation of couchdb as a standalone database.
 Please note that this configuration opens up the database for remote connections with the password.
 If the database is open to the web, https is required to prevent mitm attacks on login.